 POTENTIAL SHORTCOMING.
-PGE estimates that its mission-critical systems will be Year 2000-ready substantially before January 1, 2000.
-However, there is no assurance that the Plan will succeed in accomplishing its purposes or that unforeseen circumstances will not arise during implementation of the Plan that would materially and adversely affect PGE.
+PGE believes that its mission-critical systems are Year 2000-ready.
+However, there is no assurance that the Plan has succeeded in accomplishing its purposes or that unforeseen circumstances will not arise during implementation of the Plan that would materially and adversely affect PGE.

 CASCADING EFFECT.
-PGE is taking reasonable steps to identify, assess, and where appropriate, replace devices that contain embedded chips.
-Despite these reasonable efforts, there is no assurance that PGE will be able to find and remediate all embedded chips in its systems.
+Despite PGE's reasonable efforts to identify, assess, and where appropriate, replace devices that contain embedded chips, there is no assurance that PGE will be able to find and remediate all embedded chips in its systems.
 Further, there is no assurance that Outside Entities on which PGE depends will be able to find and remediate all embedded chips in their systems.
 Some of the embedded chips that fail to operate or that produce anomalous results may create system disruptions or failures.
 Some of these disruptions or failures may spread from the systems in which they are located to other systems in a cascade.
 These cascading failures may have adverse effects upon PGE's ability to maintain safe operations and may also have adverse effects upon PGE's ability to serve its customers and otherwise to fulfill certain contractual and other legal obligations.
 The embedded chip problem is widely recognized as one of the more difficult aspects of the Year 2000 problem across industries and throughout the world.
 PGE believes that the possible adverse impact of the embedded chip problem is not, and will not be, unique to PGE.